flythereddflagg/flythereddflagg.github.io/python_book/README.md

 <span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">The Redd Python Book</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/flythereddflagg/python_book" property="cc:attributionName" rel="cc:attributionURL">Mark Edward Redd</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
 All code examples and source code files are licensed under the [MIT License](./LICENSE.txt).

 Website is built using [mkdocs](https://www.mkdocs.org/).
-Simply open a terminal with mkdocs installed and run:
+After ensuring the appropriate packages are installed, simply open a terminal and run:

 ```
 $ mkdocs build # to build the site